 Will you do a workshop in my area?

 Unfortunately I had a health scare that makes it dangerous to take long flights.
-For that reason (and others) I have decided to scale back on workshops and do them (mostly) locally.
-I will first fulfill my current obligations (to the end of 2013) and then start offering them in/around Eugene, Oregon and one or two a year in Texas (where my folks are).
+For that reason (and others) I have decided to scale back on workshops and do them only locally and in TX (where my folks live).

 How long does it generally take you to finish one of these small paintings?